LizardByte/Sunshine/docs/source/about/guides/app_examples.rst

 Since not all applications behave the same, we decided to create some examples to help you get started adding games and applications to Sunshine.

-..
-Attention:: Throughout these examples, any fields not shown are left blank.
+.. attention:: Throughout these examples, any fields not shown are left blank.
 You can enhance your experience by adding an image or a log file (via the ``Output`` field).

 Common Examples